jokorn/buckets_dashboard/README.md

                    "janitor",
                    "plotly"))
 ```
+- Some of these packages may fail to install as they are dependent on `libcurl` and `openssl`, which must be installed outside of R. Solutions differ depending on the OS, but try to install the following:

+  For `libcurl`:

+  - deb: libcurl4-openssl-dev (Debian, Ubuntu, etc)
+  - rpm: libcurl-devel (Fedora, CentOS, RHEL)
+  - csw: libcurl_dev (Solaris)

+  For `openssl`:

+  - deb: libssl-dev (Debian, Ubuntu, etc)
+  - rpm: openssl-devel (Fedora, CentOS, RHEL)
+  - csw: libssl_dev (Solaris)
+  - brew: openssl@1.1 (Mac OSX)

 - Edit "config.R".
-Especially important is to specify the path to the .buckets file.
+Especially important is to specify the path to the .buckets file, and to add "saving buckets" if you want to calculate your saving rate.
 - Run the app.
 Multiple possibilities:
   1. From RStudio by pressing "Run App" while in the "global.R", "ui.R" or "server.R" file.
   2. Set the working directory to the directory containing the .R files and then run: `shiny::runApp(launch.browser = TRUE)`